MARKETING ANALYTICS2025-12-09

 It’s no longer only about grouping together like-minded customers and trying to second-guess what they want.

-The customer journey just got more sophisticated and granular with the deployment of AI in understanding what an individual buyer intends to do next in his journey.
+The customer journey just got more sophisticated and granular with the deployment of AI in understanding what an individual buyer intends to do next in their journey.

-It’s like a race today; the first brand of the blocks who gets this also gets the customer as the prize.
+It’s like a race today: the first brand to get this also gets the customer as the prize.

-Other brands are looking at using AI tech to do an even more effective predictive lead scoring, fine-tuning their marketing efforts, and predicting a purchaser’s intent near-automatically.
+Other brands are looking to use AI tech to do even more effective predictive lead scoring, fine-tune their marketing efforts, and predict a purchaser’s intent near-automatically.

 Purchase Intent and AI

-AI tools have the capability to evaluate thousands of website paths and hundreds of digital footprints, including page sequencing, referral URLs, time spent on pages, and page visits.
+AI tools can evaluate thousands of website paths and hundreds of digital footprints, including page sequencing, referral URLs, time spent on pages, and page visits.

 Later, these results can be compared against millions of past customer interactions and profiles.